How Long Can You Use a Reusable Plastic Water Bottle?

 Well.
 It actually depends on multiple factors.
 Read on to find out exactly what they are.

-How Long They Last Depends On The Material They’re Made From
+How Long A Bottle Lasts Depends On The Material It's Made From

 plastic reusable water bottle